hilios/csvtohttp/README.md

 # csvtohttp

-he `csvtohttp` CLI tool is designed to automate the process of sending HTTP requests based on the data specified in a CSV file.
+Automates the process of sending HTTP requests based on the data specified in a CSV file.

 This tool is especially useful for batch processing large datasets and sending customized requests without manual intervention.